libstemmer

 The stem is passed to

-.
+callback, which it must not escape.
+(If you compile with-dip1000, the compiler will enforce that.)
+Also,callbackhas to be@safeor@trusted.
 Whatever it returns will be passed back to the caller.

-invocation, you cannot stem another word with the same stemmer.
+Duringcallbackinvocation, you cannot stem another word with the same stemmer.
 (Doing so will result in assertion failure.)

 Note these are not member functions (to avoid deprecations about dual context).
 Thanks to UFCS, most of the time there is no difference.Examples